 In 2018, Capital One joined the transferable points game by adding transfer partners to its line of Capital One Venture and Spark Miles cards.
 This added a ton of extra value to the already good credit cards and instantly made the mileage currency one that every travel enthusiast should consider.

-We’ve seen Capital One beef up the transfer partner list over the years, too.
-In early 2020, the company added 2 exclusive hotel transfer partners and beefed up its JetBlue transfer ratio.
+We’ve seen Capital One beef up the transfer partner list over the years.
+The company has 2 exclusive hotel transfer partners and in early 2021 it added 4 new partners and favorably adjusted almost all of its transfer ratios.

 But is earning Capital One miles right for you?
 And more importantly, are Capital One miles any good?
-It’s a good thing you asked because here’s a full review of Capital One miles, Capital One’s transfer partners, and the cards that earn Capital One miles.
+Here’s a full review of Capital One Miles, Capital One’s transfer partners, and the cards that earn Capital One miles.

 What Are Capital One Miles?